openxla/stablehlo/README.md

       This will enable debug symbols and ccache, which can speed up incremental builds.
 It also creates a GDB index file in the binary to speed up debugging.

+      If you build MLIR using the script above it should also set by default `LLVM_USE_SPLIT_DWARF` which does the majority of the size saving for the binary and should also be set.

 7. Now you can make sure it works by running some tests: